 What kind of apples are best for canning applesauce?
 Maybe you like extra sweet or extra tart?

 Especially for applesauce.
-Not only is it the best tasting (in our humble opinion).
-No sugar needed!
+Not only is it the best tasting (in our

-I've read that using several types of apples will give your applesauce a
+Though I always use just Jona-Gold, I've read that using several types of apples will give your applesauce a

 nicer flavor.
 You might want to experiment and see what combinations